Skills gap analysis: Definition, Steps and Benefits Skills gap analysis

 • State a goal

 To be consistently growing, you need to set goals and benchmarks.
-You need to know where your organization is going and whether the employee has the required skills for it.
+Determine where your company is going and whether the employee has the required skills for it.

 You can ask these questions:

-• What are the goals of the organization for the next 5 years?
+• What are the goals of your organization for the next 5 years?

 • Do we have enough skills to get there?